 Scope of Appointment

 Scope of Appointment means just what it says.
 It’s a form outlining exactly what you’ll be presenting to a client during a meeting.
 The SOA ensures that potential enrollees will not be pitched plans other than those they originally requested.
-The latest MMG removed the requirement for SOAs to be recorded 48 hours in advance.
-We interpret that to mean “same-day scopes” are compliant in any and all cases.
+In 2018, CMS removed the requirement for SOAs to be recorded 48 hours in advance which means “same-day scopes” are compliant in any and all cases.

 Every face-to-face meeting requires a Scope of Appointment.
 Additionally, SOAs must be filled out for one-on-one phone conversations.
 Per CMS, agents must keep SOA forms on file for at least 10 years, even if the appointment didn’t end in a sale.